А payment gateway is the technology that captures and transfers payment data from the customer to the acquirer

 In other words, the payment gateway works as the middleman between your customer and the merchant, ensuring the transaction is carried out securely and promptly.
 An online payment gateway can simplify how merchants integrate the necessary software.
 As the middleman during the payment processing, the gateway manages the customer’s sensitive card details between the acquirer and the merchant.

 You may be thinking, why do you need a payment gateway if it’s only a middleman?
 Before we answer this question, we’ll take a step back and highlight that online payment is processed as a card-not-present transaction.
 The customer’s card cannot be physically swiped on a POS terminal, as you would normally do if you processed the payment in a brick-and-mortar shop.
 Therefore, you can only rely on the card information that the customer is entering on the payment page.
 But, how can you be sure that the card the customer is using is their card?
-In card-not-present transactions,
+In card-not-present transactions, the fraud risk is significantly higher, and this is where a payment gateway does its magic.
+Why do we need a payment gateway?

 What would happen if you take the payment gateway out of the online payment flow?
 Fraudsters would have easier access to card data you process, exposing your business to fraud and chargebacks.
 On top of that, fraudsters would also find additional ways to initiate illegitimate transactions, leaving you even more exposed to fraud and damaging your brand reputation.